ossrs/srs/README.md

 > Remark: Recommend Centos6 64bits, for other OS please read wiki([CN][v3_CN_Build],[EN][v3_EN_Build]).

-> Note: For multiple cores such as 4CPUs, please use `./configure --jobs=4 && make --jobs=4` to speeed up.
+> Note: If you have multiple cores such as 4 cores CPU, please use `./configure --jobs=4 && make --jobs=4` to speeed up the build.

 <strong>Step 3:</strong> Run SRS